rabbitgrowth/plover-tapey-tape/README.md

 - `"bar_time_unit"`: the number of seconds each character represents.
   Defaults to `0.2`.
-- `"bar_threshold"`: a constant number of seconds to subtract from the stroke time.
-(In other words, how long to wait before the hesitation clock starts ticking.)
-This can be used to hide the bar for strokes with acceptable times so that problematic strokes stand out more visually.
+- `"bar_threshold"`: a constant number of seconds to subtract from the hesitation time of each stroke.
+(In other words, how long to wait before the clock starts ticking.)
+This can be used to hide the bars for fast strokes so that the bars for the slow strokes stand out more visually.
 Defaults to `0`.
 - `"bar_alignment"`: either `"left"` or `"right"` indicating whether the bar should be left-aligned or right-aligned.
 Defaults to `"right"`.